hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/09_differential_peaks.md

 <img src="../img/pcaplot.png" width=600>

-We can also plot a **correlation heatmap**, using only significantly differentially bound sites.
+We can also plot a **correlation heatmap**, to evaluate the relationship between samples.

 	plot(dbObj)